quicwg/base-drafts/draft-ietf-quic-http.md

 messages once enough of the message has been received to make progress.
-If a client stream terminates without enough of the HTTP message to provide a complete response, the server SHOULD abort its response with the error code HTTP_REQUEST_INCOMPLETE.
+If a client stream terminates without enough of the HTTP message to provide a complete response, the server SHOULD abort its response with the error code H3_REQUEST_INCOMPLETE.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has not been sent and received.
-When this is true, a server MAY abort reading the request stream with error code HTTP_EARLY_RESPONSE, send a complete response, and cleanly close the sending part of the stream.
+When this is true, a server MAY abort reading the request stream with error code H3_EARLY_RESPONSE, send a complete response, and cleanly close the sending part of the stream.
 Clients MUST NOT discard complete responses as a result of having their request terminated abruptly, though clients can always discard responses at their discretion for other